julien6387/supvisors/docs/configuration.rst

 .. note::

-    |Supervisor| does not provide any support for *homogeneous* groups.
-So in order to have N running instances
+    |Supervisor| does not provide support for *homogeneous* groups.
+So in order to have N running instances of the same
-    of the same application, the only possible solution it to define N times the |Supervisor| group using a variation in the group name (e.g. an index suffix) and to define N times the |Supervisor| programs related to this group using also a variation in the program name.
+    application, the only possible solution is to define N times the |Supervisor| group using a variation in the group name (e.g. an index suffix).
+It is however possible to include the same |Supervisor| program definitions into different groups.

     Unfortunately, using *homogeneous* program groups with ``numprocs`` set to N cannot help in the present case because
     |Supervisor| considers the program name in the group and not the ``process_name``.